-Wills and trusts are both tools for estate planning, but they work differently.
-Although most people may have heard of them in a general way, not everybody understands the difference between a will versus trust.
+Wills and trusts are both tools for estate planning, but work differently.
+Although most people may have heard of them in a general way, not everybody understands the difference between the two.
 Either one can help you pass assets on to your beneficiaries after death.
-But you might use one or the other — or both — as you develop your estate plan.
+You might use either one or both for your estate plan.
 Here's a brief overview of each, plus some of their similarities and differences.

 It's important to note that having a will doesn't always protect your beneficiaries from probate, which is the legal process of settling an estate and can take months to years.

 What Is a Trust?

 A trust is a legal arrangement in which a third party (a trustee), manages assets on behalf of a beneficiary or beneficiaries.
 The individual who creates the trust is a trustor, grantor or settlor.
 With some trusts, the trustor may be called a benefactor.